panzerdp/dmitripavlutin.com/content/posts/045-fix-this/index.md

 execute(function() { return 10 }); // => 10
 ```

-Now, let's continue with the essence of the lost `this`: method separation.
+Now, let's continue with understanding the essence of mistakes around `this`: method separation.

 ## 1. Method separation